Iconic golden crispy on the bottom, pretty pleats on the top, moreover, juicy savory inside.

 Make Gyoza Filling

-- Add squeeze minced onion, the meat, the remaining vegetables, and all seasonings to the bowl with the cabbage.
+- Add squeezed minced onion, the meat, the remaining vegetables, and all seasonings to the bowl with the cabbage.

 - With your hands thoroughly combine together until the ground meat gets sticky.